pdanford/Launching-iTerm2-from-macOS-Finder/README.md

 on run {input, parameters}
-    set frontApp to (path to frontmost application as Unicode text) if (frontApp does not contain "Finder.app") then -- Finder does not have focus
+    set frontApp to (path to frontmost application as Unicode text) if (frontApp does not contain "Finder.app") then -- Finder does not have focus.
         return
     end if

     tell application "Finder"
         set listSize to count of (every window) if listSize is equal to 0 then
-            -- the Finder desktop has focus and no windows anywhere else set dir_path to "~"
+            -- The Finder desktop has focus and no windows anywhere else. default to home dir. set dir_path to "~"
         else
+            try
-            set dir_path to quoted form of (POSIX path of (folder of the front window as alias)) end if
+                set dir_path to quoted form of (POSIX path of (folder of the front window as alias)) on error errMsg
+                -- This is a special dir (e.g. Network or "machine name"). default to home dir. set dir_path to "~"
+            end try
+        end if
     end tell